Alexhuszagh/rust-lexical/lexical-core/README.md

 ## Float to String

+For float-to-decimal conversions, we use either the Grisu algorithms or the Ryu algorithm.
+Both are optimized, high-performance algorithms that print the shortest, correct version of a float in the vast majority of cases.

 For more information on the Grisu2 and Grisu3 algorithms, see [Printing Floating-Point Numbers Quickly and Accurately with Integers](https://www.cs.tufts.edu/~nr/cs257/archive/florian-loitsch/printf.pdf).

 For more information on the Ryu algorithm, see [Ryū: fast float-to-string conversion](https://dl.acm.org/citation.cfm?id=3192369).

+For non-decimal numbers, we use 2 different algorithms:
+- An [optimized](https://github.com/Alexhuszagh/rust-lexical/blob/master/lexical-core/src/ftoa/binary.rs) algorithm for radixes that are powers of two.
+- A [generic](https://github.com/Alexhuszagh/rust-lexical/blob/master/lexical-core/src/ftoa/radix.rs) radix algorithm all other radixes.

+Both algorithms are correct, although their performance differs dramatically.
+The optimized algorithm knows that the significant digits of a float can always be exactly represented in a fixed size output, and can use optimized integer-to-string algorithms to generate significant digits.

+The generic algorithm, adapted from the V8 codebase, attempts to write a single character from significant digits of the fraction.
+However, due to digit carry-over, it needs to frequently back-trace, re-writing digits and preventing loop unrolling.
+However, as non-decimal, non-power-of-two float-to-string conversions are very uncommon, this performance penalty is unlikely to be an issue.

 ## String to Float